dmatt/dmatt.github.io/about.md

 menu: true
 ---

+Documentation of my self-guided tour through new concepts and skills.

 Made with the base Jekyll theme.
 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jglovier" %} /